Nikuti Recipe

 • Sugar & Water to make the Sugar Syrup

-• Green Cardamom pods to add flavour to the Sugar Syrup
+• Green Cardamom pods add flavor to the Sugar Syrup

 How to make Chana at home?

-Bring the milk to a rolling boil first and then add the juice of a lemon into the milk.
-Here, I have used 600ml of Cow’s Milk and that required the juice of one golf ball-sized lemon.
+2. Bring the milk to a rolling boil first and then add the juice of a lemon into the milk.
+Here, I used 600ml of Cow’s Milk, which required the juice of one golf ball-sized lemon.
 Add the juice gradually.
-Once you see that the cheese has curdled and whey left underneath is pale green in colour, stop adding the juice.
+Once you see that the cheese has curdled and the whey left underneath is pale green, stop adding the juice.

 5 from 1 vote